Logo Voyage

 Grimsby Dock Tower

-Fishing and sea trade continued to expand in the 20th century and larger docks were built.
-These remain in use and are busy workplaces, not for casual sightseeing, though the port owner APH holds mid-summer open days.
+Fishing and sea trade continued to expand in the 20th century and larger docks were built, which remain busy.
 At its peak in the 1950s, Grimsby was the largest and busiest fishing port in the world.
-Related industries were the processing of fish and other food (Young’s, the seafood firm, are based here), maritime services, and haulage.
-The big decline began in the 1960s, when Iceland claimed rights to Atlantic fishing grounds (the “Cod Wars”) that British fisherman had traditionally used.
-And fish catches everywhere were dwindling because of overfishing, and restrictive European catch quotas were imposed.
+Related industries were the processing of fish and other food, maritime services, and haulage.
+The big decline began in the 1960s, when Iceland claimed Atlantic fishing grounds (the “Cod Wars”) that British fisherman had traditionally used.
+And fish catches everywhere were dwindling because of over-fishing, and restrictive European catch quotas were imposed.
 Grimsby was never a pretty town, but now it became very run-down, and its modern developments were ugly.

-It has survived thanks to new industry along the Humber.
+It survived thanks to new industry along the Humber.
 Much of Britain’s oil comes ashore at nearby Immingham, to be refined and re-exported or distributed domestically.
 Many of the cars to burn that oil are imported via Killingholme.
 So, perhaps against the odds, Grimsby is nowadays this country’s largest port complex in terms of tonnage.
-But it has further suffered from the 21st century economic downturn, much remains to be done to regenerate its centre, and the big uncertainty in early 2018 is over the impact of “Brexit” on fishing and other maritime business.
+But it has further suffered from the 21st century economic downturn, much remains to be done to regenerate its centre, and Brexit has cramped the fishing and other maritime business.

 Get in